kyma-incubator/compass/docs/architecture/auto-app-management.md

 }

 ```
-3. A user creates an Application from template:
+3. A user registers an Application from template:
 ```graphql
 mutation {
     registerApplicationFromTemplate(templateName:"ecommerce-template") {